kelvinduybui/Analyzing-Sales-Production-Performance-in-Bicycle-Manufacturing-SQL/README.md

 | ...             | ... | ...  | ...       | ...       | ...    |

 ### **Key Takeaway:**
+Inventory levels for multiple components show sharp month-to-month fluctuations, with extreme spikes (over 100% growth) followed by steep drops (−40% to −50%), indicating unstable stock management and potential inefficiencies in inventory planning.

 ### ❼ **Business Need:**
 Management needs to understand the relationship between stock and sales to optimize inventory turnover.